pauliacomi/Kalel/Kalel/ReadMe.txt

     This bitmap file is used to create tiled images for the toolbar.
     The initial toolbar and status bar are constructed in the CMainFrame class.
-Edit this toolbar bitmap using the resource editor, and update the IDR_MAINFRAME TOOLBAR array in Kaolla.rc to add toolbar buttons.
+Edit this toolbar bitmap using the resource editor, and update the IDR_MAINFRAME TOOLBAR array in Kalel.rc to add toolbar buttons.
 /////////////////////////////////////////////////////////////////////////////

 The application wizard creates one document type and one view:

-KaollaDoc.h, KaollaDoc.cpp - the document
+KalelDoc.h, KalelDoc.cpp - the document
-    These files contain your CKaollaDoc class.
-Edit these files to add your special document data and to implement file saving and loading (via CKaollaDoc::Serialize).
+    These files contain your CKalelDoc class.
+Edit these files to add your special document data and to implement file saving and loading (via CKalelDoc::Serialize).

-KaollaView.h, KaollaView.cpp - the view of the document
+KalelView.h, KalelView.cpp - the view of the document
-    These files contain your CKaollaView class.
+    These files contain your CKalelView class.
-    CKaollaView objects are used to view CKaollaDoc objects.
+    CKalelView objects are used to view CKalelDoc objects.